Refining my git workflow with --fixup

 By the book, this isn't optimal, or even correct usage of git.
 It did enable a workflow that was otherwise sufficient for delivering code but it's important to regularly challenge your understanding and improve.

-A better commit story with --fixup
+A better commit & peer review story with --fixup

 In the described workflow, my output resulted in feature branches which generally contained a single commit, and I had abstained from creating PRs which go beyond a particular cognitive load.
 If I wanted to tell a broader story, I'd chain multiple PRs and branch off branches until the story was complete.
-It was workable but uh, challenging at times (rebase hell, anyone?)
+It was workable but uh, challenging at times (rebase hell!)

 Rigid would be one way to describe this workflow.
 A single PR could not tell a broader story unless I jumped through the aforementioned hoops.
 I was producing what I felt were quality commits, but as time went on, I felt my process restrictive.
 Plus, I was getting tired of branching off branches and keeping those organized in the review window.